Enhance your mathematics teaching with an online master’s degree

 The program requires 30 semester hours (typically 10 courses) of coursework of which at least 21 must be at the 500 level and at most six may be from outside the Department of Mathematics.
-The following courses form the core of the program and constitute 18 of these hours:

-Schedule may change due to enrollment numbers.
+Schedule may change based on enrollment numbers.

 See Portfolio Examination page for details.

 Dr. Anna Kazanova

 Dr. Karin Pringle